brijesh-chawla/brijesh-chawla/README.md

 - 👋 Hi, I’m @brijesh-chawla
 - 👀 I’m interested in photography, c#, aws
-- 🌱 I’m currently learning aws
+- 🌱 I’m currently learning proxmox
-- 💞️ I’m looking to collaborate on learning advanced aws
+- 💞️ I’m looking to collaborate on home lab
 - 📫 How to reach me -> email

 <!---